inafev/RHEL6_KVM_Tomcat_DellR720_deployment/README.md

 - [The URL reference document in HTML format rendered with rawgit](https://rawgit.com/inafev/RHEL6_KVM_Tomcat_DellR720_deployment/master/URL%20references.html)
 - [The evernote online version of this MHT document](http://bit.ly/Ulb98Q )

-The [raw MHT/MHTML document](https://github.com/inafev/RHEL6_KVM_Tomcat_DellR720_deployment/blob/master/RHEL6-deployment-on-Dell-r720-best-practices-inakifernandez.mht) cannot be rendered by rawgit.
-An MHT document can sometimes be easier to share and read compared to the online version, and can be open by the following tools:
-- Browsers: Microsoft Internet Explorer, Firefox (with the Mozilla Archive Format extension), Chrome (extension required), Opera
-- Editors: Evernote, Microsoft Word 2010, Microsoft Powerpoint 2010, WizBrother WizHtmlEditor, Terra Informatics BlockNote.Net, Kingsoft Writer.

 ### Table of contents
 1. Remote Deployment Procedure of RHEL6.3 x86_64 on Dell PowerEdge R720
 2. KVM Hypervisor (‘Virtual Host’) with VMs for WebApp on local storage